oli-roboter/django-crm/README.md

 ## Summary

-This is a learning project using the Django python framework connected to a postgres database running in docker and following the [Django Project – Code a CRM App Tutorial](https://www.youtube.com/watch?v=t10QcFx7d5k) youtube video.
+This is a learning project using the Django python framework connected to a postgres database running in docker and based on the [Django Project – Code a CRM App Tutorial](https://www.youtube.com/watch?v=t10QcFx7d5k) youtube video.

 ---